 - Toes: abduction/ adduction of each toe, flexion/ extension

-You can do these exercises with or without assistance depending on the stage of your recovery.
+You can practice these exercises with or without assistance depending on how much motor control you have.

-They can also be done sitting, standing, or laying down.
+They can also be performed sitting, standing, or laying down.

 This is a great video of stretches you can practice on your own.
-All you need is a belt or something you can use as a strap.
+All you need is a belt or something similar to use as a strap.

-You’ll learn how you can stretch your ankles, hamstrings, gluts, and rotator joints.
+You’ll learn how to stretch your ankles, hamstrings, glutes, and rotator joints.

 Make sure you stretch slowly and gradually.
 Pay attention to your body and do not force anything.
 Only pull as much as your body will naturally let you in order to avoid further injury.

 This leg exercise works on developing strength.

 When you practice it laying down, there’s much less pressure being placed on the leg.
 It helps you practice making a step without bearing weight.

 This is a great leg exercise to help you prepare for standing or walking.

 This video shows Brian, a T1 paraplegic, practicing a treadmill walking therapy.